fulldecent/freescout-sidebar-webhook/README.md

 This screenshot shows what it does: you can load any content, on a per-customer basis from your own web server, asynchronously, every time a conversation is loaded on the screen.

+In this picture, the pink rectangle and happy faces were loaded from an external server based on the customer's email address.

 ![screenshot](screenshot.png)

 ## Use cases